 How to Avoid Trouble With FINRA and the SEC

 The best way to avoid trouble with FINRA and the SEC is to abide by their rules and regulations.
-And, if you give your money to an investment professional to manage, you also may want to confirm that this professional is registered with the SEC and licensed to do business in your particular state.
-It also could be worthwhile to research whether this professional has ever been disciplined by the regulatory agencies, or if there are any prior complaints against these professionals.
+And, if you give your money to an investment or financial professional to manage, you also may want to confirm that this professional is registered with the SEC and licensed to do business in your particular state.
+It also could be worthwhile to research whether they have ever been disciplined by the regulatory agencies, or if there are any prior complaints against these professionals.

 Cash Accounts vs Margin Accounts